In 1990 we became aware of a prophecy that said in part:

 After that second prophecy, Spirit Daily ran a commentary saying that “the meddling with DNA, the distortion of genes, and the reformation of the stuff of life, was also addressed in that 1990 one, which warned that there would be a ‘great new evil that would be similar to abortion but not related to it’—one that seemed to have beneficial effects but would be a deception.”

-This was predicted to occur by 1994, which indeed turned out to be a watershed year for breakthroughs that led to cloning.
+This was predicted to occur by 1994, which indeed turned out to be a watershed year for breakthroughs and funding that led to cloning.

-Now, IVF—in vitro fertilization—is all across the news, and center stage in politics, strongly backed now by both U.S. presidential candidates, Kamala Harris and Donald Trump.
+Fast forward to the present and how IVF—in vitro fertilization—is all across the news and at center stage in politics, strongly backed now by both U.S. presidential candidates.

 The massive problem with it?

-In this process, embryos created through in vitro fertilization and implanted in wombs, with many of those embryos damaged and destroyed in the process—discarded, like aborted babies.
+Embryos created through in vitro fertilization and implanted in wombs are often damaged and destroyed in the process—discarded, as aborted babies.

-And the public is fine with it.
-In May, 82 percent of Americans polled by Gallup said they believed I.V.F. is morally acceptable, far more than believed that back in the 1990s or even a few years ago.
+In May, 82 percent of Americans polled by Gallup said they believed IVF is morally acceptable, far more than believed that back in the 1990s or even a few years ago.

 And when that happens, a number may begin to develop into full-fledged embryos.